Uranium mining: Seawater recovery

 In 2012, ORNL researchers announced the successful development of a new adsorbent material dubbed "HiCap", which vastly outperforms previous best adsorbents, which perform surface retention of solid or gas molecules, atoms or ions.
 "We have shown that our adsorbents can extract five to seven times more uranium at uptake rates seven times faster than the world's best adsorbents," said Chris Janke, one of the inventors and a member of ORNL's Materials Science and Technology Division.
 HiCap also effectively removes toxic metals from water, according to results verified by researchers at Pacific Northwest National Laboratory.

 In 2012 it was estimated that this fuel source could be extracted at 10 times the current price of uranium.

 In 2014, with the advances made in the efficiency of seawater uranium extraction, it was suggested that it would be economically competitive to produce fuel for light water reactors from seawater if the process was implemented at large scale.
 Uranium extracted on an industrial scale from seawater would constantly be replenished by both river erosion of rocks and the natural process of uranium dissolved from the surface area of the ocean floor, both of which maintain the solubility equilibria of seawater concentration at a stable level.
 Some commentators have argued that this strengthens the case for nuclear power to be considered a renewable energy.

+In 2025, Chinese researchers demonstrated uranium recovery from seawater at a cost that may be competitive with traditional mining techniques.